Jackalgirl/documentation/signing-messages.md

-# Signing Messages in the Lamina1 Hub
+# Verifying Identity using Signed Messages in Lamina1
 **_Why Signing a Message is Useful & How to Do It_**

 The Lamina1 Hub supports a feature for signing messages, and for verifying signed messages.
 Why might this be useful?